-The Ontario-Quebec exploration program conducted between 2016 and 2022 included 26,709 line-km of airborne geophysical surveys and 1,324.84sqkm of LiDAR topography coverage which was followed by 37 ground geophysical surveys (514.64 line-km).
+The Ontario-Quebec exploration program conducted between 2016 and 2022 included 26,709 line-km of airborne geophysical surveys and 1,324.84 sq-km of LiDAR topography coverage which was followed by 37 ground geophysical surveys (514.64 line-km).

-At McAra, the Company completed a multi-faceted exploration program that included geophysical surveys, geochemical sampling and diamond drilling (63 Drillholes / 11,631.37m) to define a NI 43-101 compliant Measured and Indicated resource of 1,124,000lbs Co-Eq that includes 1,102,000 pounds of cobalt and 11,260 ounces of silver.
-The regional potential of McAra style cobalt mineralization was highlighted in the Ontario Geological Survey's 2022-2023 Resident Geologists program recommendations for exploration in a paper by Resident Geologist P. J. Chadwick entitled "Archean-hosted Cobalt in the Elk Lake-Gowganda and Shining Tree Areas".
+At McAra, the Company completed a multi-faceted exploration program that included geophysical surveys, geochemical sampling and diamond drilling to define a NI 43-101 compliant Measured and Indicated resource of 1,124,000 lbs Co-Eq that includes 1,102,000 lbs of cobalt and 11,260 ounces of silver.